Human bake oven: History

 By 1900, three bake ovens were in operation in the United States, located in hospitals in New York, Philadelphia and Chicago.
 A pamphlet published by W. B. Northrop in September that year, titled The Baking Cure, praised the machine as "the latest thing in American medical science" (misattributing its invention to a Mr. Sprague of Rochester, New York).
 In the same year, the three partners behind the bake oven had begun feuding over various legal disputes.
 Rees and Tallerman were experienced businessmen whereas Sheffield was not and they appear to have driven her away from the project and together set up the company Tallerman Institutes.
 Tallerman worked tirelessly to expunge Sheffield's name from the treatment and from financial association with the company; the treatment began to be called the "Tallerman treatment" rather than the "Tallerman–Sheffield treatment" and Tallerman began to threaten legal action against anyone attempting to create machines similar to his own.

+Use of the human bake oven fell out of popularity by the late 1930s to 1940s.
 The human bake oven, under the name Tallerman's apparatus, still appeared in the Dorland's Illustrated Medical Dictionary as late as 1965.

+Treatments

+While the Human Bake oven was mainly aimed to treat joint issues, the manufacturer claimed numerous other health benefits.
+The oven was claimed to help with gastrointestinal issues such as constipation and irritable bowel syndrome.
+It also allegedly helped with dermal issues such as skin disease, open sores, and ulcers.
+It was also used to treat heart issues such as heart arrhythmia and heart failure.
+The oven was also used in the treatment of kidney issues, bladder issues, irregular blood pressure, malnutrition, diabetes, and obesity, flat feet, hay fever, Bright's disease, edema, tonsillitis, gangrene, and pre-eclampsia in pregnant woman.
+The oven was also used in the treatment of lung related issues such as asthma and tuberculosis.
+Sanatoriums sometimes had in hospital human bake ovens to help with the treatment of TB patients, particularly those suffering with joint stiffness.